 Dr. Matt is a graduate of Iowa State University.
 Our horse clients like Matt's quiet confidence and patience around the horses, and he is equally at home in dairy practice.
-He and his wife Dixie (one of our CVTs) live in rural Elkhorn with their sons.
-In their spare time they love to ride their Harleys!
-Matt is quite the beer connoisseur and likes to make his own, too.
+He and his wife, Dixie (one of our CVTs), live in rural Elkhorn with their two cats Rizzo and Silas.
+In his spare time he loves to ride his Harley, canoe, camp and brew his own beer!

 Dr. Michael Miesen is a 2007 graduate of the University of Wisconsin School of Veterinary Medicine.
 He hails from a dairy/beef farm near Platteville and was captain of a collegiate soil judging team that won the national contest, twice.
-He and his wife, Stephanie, welcomed their son Emil in July of 2013, and their daughter Rosie in June 2016.
-Mike is a hunter-fisher-gatherer sort of guy who LOVES the practical joke!
+He and his wife, Stephanie, have one son, Emil, and one daughter, Rosie.
+Mike is a hunter-fisher-gatherer sort of guy who loves the practical joke!

 Dr. Fritz Engel joined Dr. Allenstein in 1958 and retired in 2000.
 He enjoyed general practice, and thought veterinarians should be able to care for any animal in need.
 While those days have been replaced by more intensive and specialized care by today's veterinarians, it is that James Herriott philosophy that endeared Dr. Engel to so many clients.
 Fritz and his dogs were inseparable.
-Besides making good cribbage board holders as seen in the picture above, they also helped him write his bills!
+Besides making good cribbage board holders, they also helped him write his bills!